 Great leaders are more likely to make confident decisions, motivate their teams, and reach ultimate goals together.

-But, the most important thing here is, such leaders do contribute to the team efforts, as a part of the team.
+But, the most important thing here is, such leaders do contribute to the team efforts, doing anything to make it an effective and successful team.

 A weak leader will do the exact opposite.